GO BACK TO ODDITIES PAGE

 (the noun phrase that follows "by").

-my bill by saying "The bill was paid by me," with no
+bill by saying "The bill was paid by me," with no stress

-stress on "me," would sound inane.
-(I'm the utterer, and
+on "me," would sound inane.
+(I'm the utterer, and the

-the utterer always counts as familiar and well established
+utterer always counts as familiar and well established in

-in the discourse.)
-But that is no argument against
+the discourse.)
+But that is no argument against passives

-passives generally.
-"The bill was paid by an anonymous
+generally.
+"The bill was paid by an anonymous benefactor"

-benefactor" sounds perfectly natural.
-Strunk and White are
+sounds perfectly natural.
+Strunk and White are denigrating

-denigrating the passive by presenting an invented example
+the passive by presenting an invented example of it

 After this unpromising start,